 And here is one more tip to get more participation in discussions from your international colleagues.
 The day before the meeting, go to each colleague who is usually quiet during discussions.
-Ask them for their ideas on what you’ll be addressing.
+Ask them for their ideas on 1 or 2 items on the agenda.
 For some, it is easier sharing ideas with one person than with an entire group.
 Then, during the meeting, you can say, “I was talking with Masato about this, and he has a wonderful idea to share.”
 Then give the floor to him.

 So, these are 3 tips you can start practicing.
-Then see if you get more participation from the quieter colleagues from other countries.
+See if you get more participation from the quieter colleagues from other countries.
 If so, keep doing it.

 Just go around the room to make sure each person has a chance to speak.
 Send the meeting agenda in advance.
 And ask the quiet individuals personally for their ideas before the meeting.